LukePappa/myOS/text.md

-Compressing indescribable, immediate reality into meaning, I may articulate myself as experience.
+Compressing ineffable, immediate reality into differentiation, I may articulate myself as experience.
 I may go on to reinterpret qualia as patterned activity, and then systematize my grasp of that activity into the discipline of physics.
 With that base of understanding, I can infer that existence comprises discrete streams of consciousness, or minds, of which I am one.

 Minds span in experiential complexity from solitary atoms to entire nervous systems, making my elevation from commonplace matter to sapience an impossibly rare and significant privilege.
 Given all the possible ways in which the universe could have unfolded, the chance of that happening to me is vanishingly small.